SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 For more info
 ------
-For more information you can also visit my blog in Zhihu [here](https://zhuanlan.zhihu.com/songhuahu)
+For more information you can also visit my blog in [Zhihu](https://zhuanlan.zhihu.com/songhuahu).